sulu/sulu-docs/cookbook/dump-sitemap.rst

 ------------------------------------

-If you want to switch back to on the fly generation, you need just remove the exist generated sitemaps from the ``var`` directory.
+If you want to switch back to on the fly generation, you need to remove the exist pre-generated sitemaps from the ``var`` directory.

-By default it is the following directory under the ``prod``
+By default, pre-generated sitemaps are stored in the following directory in the ``prod`` environment:
-environment:

 .. code-block:: bash